benkozi/CECE/combo-test-runner/README.md

 "Captured stdout call".

-Each combination produces one test per assertion — `test_driver_execution` (driver exits 0) and `test_nc_file_count` (expected NetCDF output count) — with the driver running once per combination.
+Each combination produces one test per assertion — `test_driver_execution` (driver exits 0), `test_nc_file_count` (expected NetCDF output count), and `test_nc_filenames` (filenames match `filename_pattern` at the expected write times) — with the driver running once per combination.
 If the driver run fails, its `test_driver_execution` fails and that combination's assertion tests are skipped with a `driver run failed: ...` reason.

+**Known driver bug — expected failures**: the driver currently stamps output at hour 0 instead of hour 1, so the three `test_nc_filenames` tests fail by design until the driver is fixed.
+Set `validate_filenames: false` in the suite's `assertions` block to skip them if you need a green run.

 Options: